MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/assignSamples/README.md

 Your app may choose to support zero, one, or two categorical levels.
 Simply omit a level if you don't need it.
-Having no categories means that users will only be offered single-pot assignments, not a true grid.
+Having no categories means that users will only be offered single-pot assignments.

 The keys of the categorical levels are used to access values in code.